 law firms, federal and state courts, and agencies and departments

 of the U.S. government to offer a variety of intensive courses

 for our visiting law professionals.

 Of special interest is our annual “U.S. Legal Methods: Introduction to U.S. Law” summer program for non-U.S. lawyers and advanced law students.
 Each summer the Institute hosts foreign lawyers for four weeks in Washington to take part in this immersion program in U.S. law – both theoretical and practical, and with approximately 25 lecturers from the ranks of academia, the judiciary, major U.S. law firms and the government.
 The program is formally affiliated with the George Washington University Law School.
-It is preceded by an optional 10-day intensive introductory program on U.S. Legal English and followed by a one-week seminar on Alternative Dispute Resolution.
+It is preceded by an optional nine-day intensive introductory program on U.S. Legal English.
+It is sometimes followed by a one-week seminar on Alternative Dispute Resolution.

 Programs in Law, Culture and Democracy

 Our programs focusing on Law, Culture & Democracy look deep into the sources of law and rights to account more adequately for those aspects of the law which are frequently overlooked or taken for granted.
 The goal is to better understand the proper context and confines within which the law operates, in turn facilitating adjudication between rights, liberties and duties often found to be in conflict.

 In addition to the above programs, we also conduct a variety of other seminars, in Washington, D.C. and overseas, as well as luncheons, workshops and other events.
 We are now also offering several online on-demand seminars.

 We invite you to browse through our website, and contact us for more information regarding any of the Institute's programs and events.